-- ADMISSIONS: Revenue from patrons of a school-sponsored activity such as a concert or a football game.
-Used in Activity Fund Only. - BOOKSTORE SALES: Revenue from sales by students or student-sponsored bookstores.
-Used in Activity Fund Only. - STUDENT ORGANIZATION MEMBERSHIP DUES & FEES: Revenue from students for memberships in school clubs or organizations.
-Used in Activity Fund Only. - 1740 FEES: Revenue from students for fees such as locker fees, towel fees, and equipment fees.
+- 1710 ADMISSIONS: Revenue from patrons of a school-sponsored activity such as a concert or a football game.
+Used in Activity Fund Only. - 1720 BOOKSTORE SALES: Revenue from sales by students or student-sponsored bookstores.
+Used in Activity Fund Only.

+- 1730 STUDENT ORGANIZATION MEMBERSHIP DUES & FEES: Revenue from students for memberships in school clubs or organizations.
+Used in Activity Fund Only. - FEES: Revenue from students for fees such as locker fees, towel fees, and equipment fees.
 Tuition fees are recorded under the appropriate account in the 1300 series.
 Transportation fees are recorded under the appropriate account in the 1400 series.
-Textbook fees are recorded in the 1940 series. - 1741 EXTRACURRICULAR ACTIVITY FEES: Fees collected from or on behalf of students for student activities or organizations that are supervised or administered by the school district that do not count toward graduation or advancement between grades, and in which participation is not otherwise required.
-This function should only be used in the Activity and Student Fee Funds. - 1742 POSTSECONDARY EDUCATION FEES: Fees collected from or on behalf of students to cover tuition and other fees associated with obtaining credit from a postsecondary educational institution.
-This function should only be used in accounting for the Student Fee Fund. - 1743 SUMMER OR NIGHT SCHOOL FEES: Fees collected from or on behalf of students to allow students to attend school district courses offered during summer session or after the regular school day.
-This function should only be used in accounting for the Student Fee Fund.

-- 1750 REVENUE FROM ENTERPRISE ACTIVITIES: Revenue (gross) from vending machines, school stores, soft drink machines, and so on, not related to the regular food service program.
-These revenues are normally associated with activities at the campus level that generate incremental local revenues for campus use, but may include revenue that benefits the general operations of the district. - OTHER ACTIVITY INCOME: Other revenue from school or district activities.
-Used in Activity Fund Only. - REVENUE FROM COMMUNITY SERVICES ACTIVITIES: Revenue from community services activities operated by a school district.
+Textbook fees are recorded in the 1940 series. - EXTRACURRICULAR ACTIVITY FEES: Fees collected from or on behalf of students for student activities or organizations that are supervised or administered by the school district that do not count toward graduation or advancement between grades, and in which participation is not otherwise required.
+This function should only be used in the Activity and Student Fee Funds. - POSTSECONDARY EDUCATION FEES: Fees collected from or on behalf of students to cover tuition and other fees associated with obtaining credit from a postsecondary educational institution.
+Used in the Student Fee Fund only. - SUMMER OR NIGHT SCHOOL FEES: Fees collected from or on behalf of students to allow students to attend school district courses offered during summer session or after the regular school day.
+Used in the Student Fee Fund only. - REVENUE FROM ENTERPRISE ACTIVITIES: Revenue (gross) from vending machines, school stores, soft drink machines, and so on, not related to the regular food service program.
+These revenues are normally associated with activities at the campus level that generate incremental local revenues for campus use but may include revenue that benefits the general operations of the district.
+Used in Activity Fund only. - OTHER ACTIVITY INCOME: Other revenue from school or district activities.
+Used in Activity Fund only. - REVENUE FROM COMMUNITY SERVICES ACTIVITIES: Revenue from community services activities operated by a school district.
 For example, daycare, before & after school programs, busing for preschoolers, community rec, civic activities & public libraries, revenue received from operation of a skating facility by a school district as a community service would be recorded here.
 Multiple accounts may be established within the 1800 series to differentiate various activities.